World-of-Workflows/WorkflowsUniversity/jotform-integration.md

 To start, build a form in Jotform.

-## How to Configure a Jotform to work with World of Workflows
+## How to configure a Jotform to work with World of Workflows

 1. In World of Workflows, create a new workflow.
 2. Add a **HTTP Endpoint** activity configured as follows: